 One in ten American women over the age of 19 has diabetes.
 If you are one of them, it is essential to have a doctor who understands the potential for a high-risk pregnancy, and guides you on steps to lessen chance of complications for you and your child.
-Dr. Jenkins, Dr. Falae, and Dr. Torres share this insight for women in the Katy, TX area.
+Dr. Jenkins and Dr. Falae share this insight for women in the Katy, TX area.

 The pancreas produces insulin.
 This hormone helps turn glucose from the foods you eat into energy that can be utilized by cells in the body.
 When the body does not use or make insulin correctly, glucose builds up, elevating blood sugar levels.
 The body begins to use other hormones to turn fat into energy, releasing toxic chemicals.

 Untreated diabetes takes its toll in many ways, including:

 - Vision problems and blindness

 - Diabetic neuropathy and other forms of nerve damage